Your credit report should have less of what doesn’t belong and more of what does. That’s how to elevate a 542 credit score.

 What can and can’t be removed from my credit report?

-Under the Fair Credit Reporting Act (FCRA), credit reporting agencies are required to report accurate, verifiable information.
-If you missed a payment or defaulted on a loan, for instance, that information can legally stay on your report for up to seven years.
-Bankruptcies can remain for up to 10 years.
+The Fair Credit Reporting Act (FCRA) mandates that credit bureaus only report accurate and verifiable information.
+For instance, if you’ve missed payments or defaulted on a loan, those records may legally remain on your report for up to seven years.
+Bankruptcies can be listed for up to 10 years, depending on the type.

 Some of our clients see significant improvement after one month.
 Others like Javonte reach their credit goals and loan readiness in an average of 3 to 5 months, which is a more typical timeframe.